Sever's Disease: A Cause Of Heel Pain In Children

 - Prolonged periods of standing.
 If a child complains of heel pain after choir practice, doing dishes, standing in lines or other activities that put pressure on the heel bones, pay attention.

 What Are The Treatment Options For Sever’s Disease?

 If your child lets you know that his heels are hurting, schedule a doctor’s appointment.
 Your family doctor may or may not refer you to a podiatrist.
 Treatment for Sever’s Disease typically consists of one or more of the following steps:

 - Reducing physical activity.
 Because Sever’s Disease appears to be most common in athletic children, reducing exercise periods will relieve pressure on the heel bones, thereby reducing pain.
 Your doctor may recommend that your child take a complete break from athletic activity for a set amount of time.

 - Icing the heel bones can help to lower both inflammation and pain levels.
 Use a cold pack or wrap ice in a towel and apply it to the heels.

 - A new exercise regimen that involves simple stretches designed to lengthen the calf muscles and tendons.

 - Your doctor may prescribe the use of orthotic shoe inserts that will assist your child in maintaining a good level of physical activity.
-HTP Heel Seats may be an excellent option and have been purchased by many parents as an effective aide for children suffering from Sever’s Disease.
-Read about HTP Heel Seats here and ask your doctor if they are right for your child’s unique case.
+Heel Seats may be an excellent option and have been purchased by many parents as an effective aide for children suffering from Sever’s Disease.
+Read about Heel Seats here and ask your doctor if they are right for your child’s unique case.